bharishb/wiscv/README.md

              MEM_MODE=cache CACHE_MODE=direct -> These two arguments together select direct mapped cache MEM_MODE=cache CACHE_MODE=assoc -> These two arguments together select associative cache The design has to look in */src/core.sv at i_icache_done signal for Instruction Memory, i_dcache_done signal for Data Memory acknowlegments.
+Note :

+     The Memory size can be changed in tb/wiscv_tb.sv NUM_MEM_WORDS parameter set in terms of number of 32 bit words.

 Running Cache Standalone (mem_system_randbench Testbench) :

     This testbench writes and reads at random addresses.
 Looks for data check with reference to a memory model mem_system_ref.
 Also Looks for cache Hit Latencies